-The Food Hygiene Rating (or scores on the doors) is based on an assessment of Hygiene practices, Structural requirements and Management.
-Each is rated from 0 (good) to 25 (bad).
+The Food Hygiene Rating (or Scores on the Doors) is based on an assessment of Hygiene practices, Structural requirements and Management in the business.
+Each element is rated from 0 (good) to 25 (bad) by the inspecting officer.

-The rating is given relating to what is seen at the time of the inspection so if you have having a bad day then the rating may reflect that.
-You can appeal against a rating given and you can request a re-rating but not normally before 3 months of the date of the inspection.
+The rating reflects what is seen at the time of the inspection, so if you have having a bad day then the rating may reflect that.
+You can appeal against a rating and you can also request a re-rating but not normally before 3 months from the date of the inspection.

 If you have been given a low rating or think your rating is unfair then please call for advice.